nataliesmyth/parallax-leaf/notes.md

 * once you think you know what is going to happen, replace values with variable names
 * write it down and then transfer it into code.
 * it doesn't need to be perfect, and it doesn't have to be done all at once.

+## Scrolling Parallax Effect

+### What we want to achieve

+1. Create scrollY input fraction value that I can connect my output values to
+2. We then want each of my elements to move in the opposite direction to the scroll direction but proportional to their depth
+    * the FURTHER AWAY an element is the QUICKER it will be moving in the opposite direction to the scroll direction
+    * the maximum we can scrole is the document height minus the window height

+### Unique Input Values for Each Element

+* output.y.current = output.y.end - (input.scrollY.fraction * output.y.range)